-Each chapter begins with a list of Swanson’s favorite ingredients to serve as inspiration.
+Each chapter (divided into San Francisco, En Route, Morocco, Japan, Italy, France, India, and Accompaniments) begins with a list of Swanson’s favorite ingredients to serve as inspiration.
 San Francisco is the largest section with 35 recipes.
 For her En Route chapter, Swanson offers a handful nutritious meals that are portable.
 She even includes a recipe for Strong Ginger Snaps to combat motion sickness during longer travels.
 The end of the book finishes with a chapter of accompaniments: beans, rice, butter, stock, spices, and garnishes.

 I particularly enjoyed that two to four ingredients are listed under the name of each recipe to highlight the main flavors.
 It made it easy to get a general idea of the dish while flipping through the book.
 She also includes a headnote describing the recipe, tips, and any variations.
 Measurements are provided in US Customary and Metric.

-Heidi Swanson took the photographs herself, save for a few by Wayne Bremser.
+Heidi took the photographs herself, save for a few by Wayne Bremser.
 Most of the recipes include a quarter to full page photo, generally of the finished dish.
-She also includes photos of scenery from her travels.
+She also features photos of scenery from her travels.

 To steam the couscous, I filled the bottom part of a wok with water and topped it with a bamboo steamer (making sure that the water doesn’t touch the bottom of the steamer).
 I lined the steamer with parchment to keep the couscous from falling through.
 You can also use a strainer that fits into a large pot and line it with cheesecloth or parchment.

-I also made a Yogurt Bowl, Spring Rolls, Brown Butter Tortelli, and Wine-Washed Arugula.
+I also made the Yogurt Bowl, Spring Rolls, Brown Butter Tortelli, and Wine-Washed Arugula.

 This Yogurt Bowl from the Near section has become a breakfast item I turn to often, particularly when I am in a hurry.
-It comes together in less than five minutes and makes me feel like I started the day off on a good foot.
-Swanson doesn’t write exact measurements here, just a drizzle of this or a dollop of that to taste.
+Heidi doesn’t write exact measurements here, just a drizzle of this or a dollop of that to taste.
 Greek yogurt is dressed up with pomegranate juice and honey.
 It is then topped with sunflower seeds, puffed quinoa cereal (I didn’t have any available so I used vanilla almond granola), pomegranate seeds, and bee pollen.
-We have been adding local bee pollen to smoothies, but I didn’t even think to add it to yogurt.

 The Spring Rolls from the En Route chapter were actually three recipes in one.
-This was the recipe that took the longest to make, but you can also break it into steps, refrigerate the components, and assemble right before serving.
-Rice paper wrappers are smeared with a ginger onion paste (recipe provided), topped with lettuce, cilantro, and brown sugar tofu with mushrooms (recipe provided).
+This was the recipe that took the longest to make, but you can also break it into steps and assemble right before serving.
+Rice paper wrappers are smeared with a ginger onion paste, topped with lettuce, cilantro, and brown sugar tofu with mushrooms.
 This was the first time Chad and I used tofu as a main filling in spring rolls.
 We both really enjoyed them and there wasn’t a single one leftover.

-For the Brown Butter Tortelli from Italy, Evan and I made a batch of Ricotta Spinach Tortelloni as the base.
+For the Brown Butter Tortelli, Evan and I made a batch of Ricotta Spinach Tortelloni as the base.
 You can also use your favorite packaged refrigerated stuffed pasta.
-Swanson mentions that pumpkin or winter squash pasta would be delicious in the cooler months.
 The tortelli is tossed in a quick brown butter balsamic vinegar sauce with arugula, lemon, and pecorino cheese.
-It was quite the delicious lunch that I was able to make in less than 20 minutes (I made the tortelloni earlier and froze them until needed).
+It was quite the delicious lunch that I was able to make in less than 20 minutes.

 Adapted from Near & Far: Recipes Inspired by Home and Travel